Robert F. Kennedy Jr. files in NH to get on presidential ballot: Here's what is next

 “The candidates could start collecting those signatures in January,” said Sventek.
 “I’m sure he does have enough signatures.
 But those won’t be certified until those deadlines.”

-Kennedy said his campaign had planned to file the signatures in New Hampshire at the last minute for “strategic reasons” like to avoid challenges.
+Kennedy said his campaign planned to file the signatures in New Hampshire at the last minute for “strategic reasons” to avoid challenges.

+More: Read the exclusive USA TODAY interview of independent presidential candidate Robert F. Kennedy, Jr.

 How will RFK Jr. do in New Hampshire?